LLNL/Jekyll-LLNL-Theme/README.md

 ## Installation

+This gem can be used in two ways: either as a gem-based theme or through GitHub pages remote theme support (details [here](https://github.com/blog/2464-use-any-theme-with-github-pages)).

+### Gem-Base Theme

-Add this line to you Jekyll site's `Gemfile`:
+Add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem "jekyll-llnl-theme"